-Whether you are vegetarian, vegan or flexitarian, well-planned plant based nutrition diets are good for your health.
+Whether you are vegetarian, vegan or flexitarian, a well planned plant based nutrition diet can actually be really good for your health.
 Those that follow a healthy version of these diets are better at managing their weight as well as have lower blood pressure and chronic disease risks (including heart disease, type 2 diabetes and certain cancers).

 Adhering to a plant based diet does not mean relying on heavily processed foods, such as potato chips and fake meats.
 You should mostly eat fruit, vegetables, legumes, wholegrains, nuts, seeds as well as dairy and eggs (if not vegan).
 To avoid deficiencies, you should also make sure your plant-based diet contains the right amount of these key nutrients.